saurabhg008/katacoda-scenarios/TestLinux/step4.md

-Create a user named "sangeeta"
+Generate a ssh key for user 'testuser' and place it under '/home/testuser'